jazlab/tabletop/README.md

 ## Description

-TableTop is a meta-package for the TableTop project, containing multiple ROS2 packages and utilities.
-This repository provides ROS2 control over one or more Universal Robots UR5e robots in a monkey electrophysiology rig.
+TableTop is a meta-package for the TableTop project, containing multiple ROS 2 packages and utilities.
+This repository provides ROS 2 control over one or more Universal Robots UR5e robots in a monkey electrophysiology rig.
 It also includes a virtual tabletop environment for simulation and system testing purposes.
-Additionally, the package supports recording sensor and robot state space data using ROS2 Bag files.
+Additionally, the package supports recording sensor and robot state space data using ROS 2 Bag files.
 We additionally provide post-processing tools for motion correction, spike sorting, NWB file conversion, etc.

 ## Table of Contents